AssemblyScript/website/src/basics.md

 # Basics

 WebAssembly is fundamentally different from JavaScript, ultimately enabling entirely new use cases not only on the web.
 Consequently, AssemblyScript is much more similar to a static compiler than it is to a JavaScript VM.
-One can think of it as if TypeScript and C had a somewhat special child.
-This page is dedicated to get you up to speed in no time.
+One can think of it as a mix of TypeScript's high level syntax and C's low-level capabilities.
+This page is dedicated to getting you up to speed in no time.

 ## Strictness